secretstartups/handbook/blog/release-posts/index.html.md

 #### Reviwing, editing and updating merged content blocks

 After content block MRs are merged, they can be viewed on the [Preview page](https://about.gitlab.com/releases/gitlab-com/) and should be updated/edited via MRs to master up until the **final merge deadline of the 17th**.
 Starting on the 18th, content block MRs should be viewed in the Review app of the release post branch after **final content assembly**, and updated/edited on the release post branch by coordinating with the Release Post Manager.
+It's important to check this page after the content block MR is merged becuase this page is LIVE to users and should be error free.

 #### Accountability